-Mr. Mattsey also performed several contemporary musical roles including Starbuck in 110 in the Shade, Red Shadow in Desert Song, and Robert Mission in New Moon all with New York City Opera, Count Carl-Magnus in A Little Night Music with Central City Opera, and Emile de Becque in South Pacific with Ash Lawn Opera.
-Additionally, he toured North America headlining the comedy musical revue “Baritones Unbound.”
-Outside of The Met, he most recently performed with Alpine Theater Project as Harold in The Full Monty, Don Quixote in Man of La Mancha, and Hertz in Rock of Ages.
+Mr. Mattsey also performed several contemporary musical roles including Starbuck in 110 in the Shade, Red Shadow in Desert Song, and Robert Mission in New Moon all with New York City Opera; Count Carl-Magnus in A Little Night Music with Central City Opera; and Emile de Becque in South Pacific with Ash Lawn Opera.
+Additionally, he toured North America headlining the comedy musical revue “Baritones Unbound” and performed with Alpine Theater Project as Harold in The Full Monty, Don Quixote in Man of La Mancha, and Hertz in Rock of Ages.

-Additional noted engagements the past few seasons include the title role in Don Giovanni with Lyric Opera of Kansas City, Central City Opera, and in the inaugural season of Opera Las Vegas; Bard SummerScape Opera as Laski in Emmanuel Chabrier’s comic opera Le roi malgré lui and as A Hack Actor in Schreker’s Der ferne Klang (The Distant Sound); Marcello in La bohème, Ping in Turandot, and Dr. Malatesta in Don Pasquale at San Diego Opera; Renato in Un ballo in maschera and Riccardo in a concert performance of I puritani with Vancouver Opera; Sharpless in Madama Butterfly with Vancouver Opera and Indianapolis Opera; Ping in Turandot with New Orleans Opera; Il Conte d’Almaviva in Le nozze di Figaro at the Madison Opera; Germont in La traviata at Opera Tampa; and Figaro in Il barbiere di Siviglia with Opera Lyra Ottawa.
-Additionally, he made his European début as Marcello in La bohème in Modena, Italy, and then appeared again in La bohème in Genoa, Beijing, the Deutsche Oper Berlin, and at the Teatro Colon in Buenos Aires.
+Additional noted engagements the past few seasons include the title role in Don Giovanni with Lyric Opera of Kansas City, Central City Opera, and in the inaugural season of Opera Las Vegas; Laski in Emmanuel Chabrier’s comic opera Le roi malgré lui and as A Hack Actor in Schreker’s Der ferne Klang (The Distant Sound) with Bard SummerScape Opera; Marcello in La bohème, Ping in Turandot, and Dr. Malatesta in Don Pasquale with San Diego Opera; Renato in Un ballo in maschera and Riccardo in a concert performance of I puritani with Vancouver Opera; Sharpless in Madama Butterfly with Vancouver Opera and Indianapolis Opera; Ping in Turandot with New Orleans Opera; Il Conte d’Almaviva in Le nozze di Figaro at the Madison Opera; Germont in La traviata at Opera Tampa; and Figaro in Il barbiere di Siviglia with Opera Lyra Ottawa.
+Additionally, he made his European début as Marcello in La bohème in Modena, Italy and then appeared again in La bohème in Genoa, Beijing, and at Deutsche Oper Berlin and Teatro Colón in Buenos Aires.